ozum/concat-md/README.md

 # Features

-- Scans all markdown files in a directory,
+- Scans all or specified markdown files in a directory,
 - Optionally ignores some files,
 - Concatenates all of them,
 - Adds table of contents,